laravel/docs/verification.md

         return redirect('/home');
     })->middleware(['auth', 'signed'])->name('verification.verify');

+Before moving on, let's take a closer look at this route.
+First, the route should verify the route's `id` and `hash` parameters are valid.
+If these values are valid, you may mark the user's email address as verified.
+The `markEmailAsVerified` method is available to the default `App\Models\User` model via the `Illuminate\Foundation\Auth\User` base class.
+Once the user's email address has been verified, you may redirect them wherever you wish.

 <a name="resending-the-verification-email"></a>
 ### Resending The Verification Email

 Sometimes a user may misplace or accidentally delete the email address verification email.
 To accommodate this, you may wish to define a route to allow the user to request that the verification email be resent.
-You may then make a request to this route by placing a simple form submission button within your verification notice view:
+You may then make a request to this route by placing a simple form submission button within your [verification notice view](#the-email-verification-notice):

     use Illuminate\Http\Request;